 Yes, you’ve had resolutions fall apart before January was over, you’ve written goals that never came true, you’ve abandoned dreams as life altered your trajectory through life.
 You see those all too clearly, think about them, run through what-ifs in your head, rehash conversations that went poorly, and regret so much.
 But are you celebrating the wins?
 Did you throw a party for the goals you did achieve?
 Do you congratulate yourself for doing something healthy like taking the stairs or ordering a salad?
 Do you do a tiny dance party when you break a bad habit?
 Do you give yourself a high five when you go a whole presentation without saying “um” once?
 Use this Valentine’s Day to walk yourself through some of the best things you’ve done in your life and honor each one.

 Valentine’s is the perfect time to do something nice for yourself.
 Treat yourself to a massage, a dessert you don’t normally indulge, a movie you’ve been dying to see, an outfit you want to try out.
 Don’t break the bank or put yourself in debt, of course, but it isn’t terrible to self-gift now and again, especially if you’re one of us prone to constant self-sacrifice.
+We also suggest a decadent matcha latte.

 You may also benefit from gifting someone else something nice, including time.
 Sadness, guilt, and self-conscious anxiety can often be broken up or lifted by some selflessness.
 Doing something sincere for another person can be a good way to love yourself more.